Mikaila: Career

 In 1996, Mikaila was signed to the independent record label Union Records and released her debut gospel album This Little Light.
 Proceeds from the album benefited children who lost their parents in the 1995 Oklahoma City Bombing.
 The following year, Mikaila released her second album Dreams.
-Then in 1997, she was cast as Melina Finch during the 2nd Season of Wishbone.
-In 1998, she reprised her role in the film Wishbone's Dog Days of the West; Mikaila performed America The Beautiful and This Little Light of Mine on the film's soundtrack.
+Then in 1997, she was cast as Melina Finch during the second season of Wishbone.
+In 1998, she reprised her role in the film Wishbone's Dog Days of the West; Mikaila performed "America the Beautiful" and "This Little Light of Mine" on the film's soundtrack.

-In 2000, at the age of 13, Mikaila left Union Records and was signed to Island Records.
-At that year, she released the single "So In Love With Two" which went to No. 29 on the Rhythmic Top 40 Billboard chart, No. 25 on the Billboard Hot 100, and No. 27 on Billboards Top 40 Mainstream.
+In 2000, at the age of 13, Mikaila left Union Records and signed to Island Records.
+That year, she released the single "So in Love with Two" which went to No. 29 on the Rhythmic Top 40 Billboard chart, No. 25 on the Billboard Hot 100, and No. 27 on Billboards Top 40 Mainstream chart.
 Mikaila was the opening act for Britney Spears during her Oops!...
 I Did It Again Tour.
-In November 2000, Mikaila performed "So In Love With Two" during the 74th Annual Macy's Thanksgiving Day Parade.
+In November 2000, Mikaila performed "So in Love with Two" during the 74th Annual Macy's Thanksgiving Day Parade.
 In December 2000, she performed at Jingle Ball 2000.

 In March 2001, Mikaila released her third and final studio album Mikaila.
-The album became No. 20 on the Top Heatseekers chart and was followed by a Spanish version of the album a few months later.
-Her second and final single from the album, "It's All Up To You", failed to impact any major charts.
+The album reached No. 20 on the Top Heatseekers chart and was followed by a Spanish version of the album a few months later.
+Her second and final single from the album, "It's All Up to You", failed to impact any major charts.
 Later that year, Mikaila's track "Perfect World" was featured on the soundtrack for the film Get Over It.
 In 2002, Mikaila retired from the entertainment industry.
 After graduating from high school, Mikaila moved to Phoenix, Arizona.